VaSaMo/Error-Detection-Algorithms/README.md

 This project was created for the Computing and Discrete Structures II class at ICESI University (Cali, Colombia).
 It was build using **Object-Oriented (OOP)** and **Functional** programing paradigms through **Scala**.

+*Project was first built in a Github Classroom repository*

 ## Table of Contents

 1. [Contributors](#contributors)